 Landlords

-We understand that landlords are busy people and in response to increasing regulation and are more cost conscious than ever.
-Sometimes it’s just easier to adopt a No Pets policy
+We understand that landlords are busy people and in response to increasing regulation, are more cost conscious than ever.
+Sometimes it’s just easier to rent to the 'easier' applicant.

 Perhaps a previous experience that left you out of pocket, or a horror story you read online has put you off allowing animals in your property.